SAMAYV/Assembler_Compilers/Assignment/Assignment2/Read_Me.md

 - estab.txt will contain the estab table for each control section.
 Values not present are marked as "*****".

-- output.txt will contain the memory locations from starting address to ending address which the program uses.
-The memory locations not written by the program are treated as '.'
+- output.txt will contain the memory locations and their corresponding values which the program uses.